 In this section

 Specialist child and adolescent mental health services are provided for children and adolescents up to the age of 18 years.
 Young people 16 - 18 years of age may receive a service from either CAMHS or youth/adult area mental health services depending on their needs or services available.
-Refugee-background children are not currently part of the priority access service response (PASR).
+Refugee or asylum seeker children are not currently part of the priority access service response (PASR).
 Referral occurs through an intake process, and can be initiated by any concerned adult, although parent consent is needed for work to progress.
 The intake worker will contact the family, using an interpreter, to triage the referral.

 Services are provided for children and adolescents with serious emotional disturbance, e.g. presenting with: impaired reality testing, hallucinations, depression, suicidal behaviour, hyperactivity, nightmares, fearfulness, bed-wetting, language problems, refusal to attend school and stealing.
 Service types include: